PrestaShop/prestashop-specs/front-office/search.md

 ## 404 pages

-If the visitor reaches an available page, the page should display the following message:
+If the visitor reaches an unavailable page, the page should display the following message:

 `This page could not be found` in `Shop.Theme.Global`</br>
 `Try to search our catalog, you may find what you are looking for!` in `Shop.Theme.Global`